- Dementia versus Alzheimer’s

 The names ‘dementia’ and ‘Alzheimer’s’ may sound familiar because they have been with us for a century, yet the two terms are often confused to date.
 Alzheimer’s can be defined as an illness that affects the brain causing a loss of memory and cognitive function.
 Initially, when this disease attacks a patient, they lose track of current happenings yet they can remember things that took place some years back.
 A patient can survive this illness for an estimated nine-year period.

 Dementia, on the other hand, is described as a disease with a group of signs that adversely affects a patient’s memory sparing only their consciousness.
 With an affected brain and cognitive function and ultimately a transformed life, conversation with Dementia patients is never easy.
-It is estimated that 46 million people were suffering from dementia worldwide by 2015.
+It is estimated that 46 million people were suffering from dementia worldwide.
 Of this, 10% of patients acquired the disease at a certain stage in their lifespan.
 3% of elderly people between 65-74 years are reported to have dementia.

 Stages of Dementia